Lexie Matheson: Activism and community work

 Matheson has had a number of governance roles within the New Zealand LGBT community.
 She chaired the Hero Board that organised the 2002 Hero Festival, and was a founding member of its successor, the Auckland Pride Festival.
 She has also been involved with Agender New Zealand Auckland and was a trustee for Transadvocates.

 Other areas of activism that Matheson has been involved in include campaigning to add gender identity as a protected identity under the Human Rights Act 1993, and the treatment of transgender people who are incarcerated.

 Matheson has advocated for the mental health needs of older LGBT people in New Zealand.
 In response to a government policy of mental health needs for younger LGBT people, she said: "We LGBTQI oldies experience all the challenges that other older people face in any ageing community, but we have our own unique challenges as well".

 Within sport, Matheson has campaigned for transgender athletes to be able to compete in all levels of sporting, and was the first transgender woman to compete in the World Goju Ryu Karate Federation Championships in 2017, where she placed bronze.
 She has a second dan black belt in Goju Ryu Karate.
-She is also the chair of Archery New Zealand.
+She has been a past chair of Archery New Zealand.

 Personal life

 Matheson was assigned male at birth and realised she was transgender when she was eight years old.
 She transitioned in 1998, aged 53.
-She has been married twice, with her first marriage ending because of her transition.
+She has been married twice, with her first marriage ending in divorce.
+She and her second wife have a son together.